nxskok/pasias/docs/03-data-summaries.md

 distribution was right-skewed.
 Later on, we'll learn about the sign test for the median, which I think is actually a better test here.

- 4 distribution of hunter-gatherer population densities (N = 86)
- across all forest ecosystems worldwide is skewed to the right and is non-normal.
-The median is therefore the most reliable measure of central tendency.
-As such, the median population density (per 100 km) of forest hunter-gatherers is ηo = 7.38.
-An interesting question that we may want to ask is whether this value is an accurate estimate of the population density of forest hunter-gatherers on specific continents; the results might answer the question of whether hunter-gatherer population densities are determined primarily by large-scale ecological constraints (such as resource availability), or whether there seem to be other factors, possibly social and/or historic, determining population density.
-For this example we will look at the hunter-gatherer groups of the northern Australian forests (n = 13).
-Let ηo be the median population density of all forest hunter-gatherer groups (N = 86), where ηo = 7.38, and let η be the median population density for Australian forest hunter-gatherer groups (n = 13).
-Formally, we wish to test the hypothesis at the a = 0.05 (95%) level: